ccdle12/concurrency-patterns-cpp/threadpool/README.md

 ## Install

-- Create a folder `build`
-- cd into fold an run:

 ```
-cmake ..
-cmake --build .
+cmake -Build
 ```

 ## Run Tests

-- In the `build` folder run:
+- cd into the generated build folder and run:

 ```
 ctest